IBM-Security/verify-access-aac-authentication-policies/README.md

 # verify-access-aac-authentication-policies
-A repository for infomap based authentication policies that can be imported into Verify Access
+A repository for infomap based authentication policies that can be imported into IBM Security Verify Access.

+Each of the authentication policies contained in this repository should contain a description of its use and any usgae hints and tips.

 # License
 ```